diojin/mockingjay/docs/bigdata/Digest of Hadoop- The Definitive Guide 4th Edition.md

 The corresponding job ID is created simply by replacing the application prefix of an a pplication ID with a job prefix: `job_1410450250506_0003`

 Tasks belong to a job, and their IDs are formed by replacing the job prefix of a job ID with a task prefix and adding a suffix to identify the task within the job.
-For example: `task_1410450250506_0003_m_000003` (000003, the fourth, task IDs are 0-based).
-The task IDs are created for a job when it is initialized, so they do not necessarily dictate the order in which the tasks will be executed.
+For example: `task_1410450250506_0003_m_000003` (000003, the fourth, task IDs are 0-based). `The task IDs are created for a job when it is initialized, so they do not necessarily dictate the order in which the tasks will be executed`.

 Tasks may be executed more than once, due to failure (see “Task Failure” on page 193) or speculative execution (see “Speculative Execution” on page 204), so to identify different instances of a task execution, task attempts are given unique IDs.
 For example: `attempt_1410450250506_0003_m_000003_0` is the first (0; attempt IDs are 0-based) attempt at running task task_1410450250506_0003_m_000003.
 Task attempts are allocated during the job run as needed, so their ordering represents the order in which they were created to run.